 Within your vehicle, Bluetooth can be used for voice calls (channeling the phone’s audio through your car’s speakers) or to stream music from your smartphone.
 Some systems are limited to calls, but the majority of aftermarket units can connect both voice and music.
-As you can imagine, Bluetooth integration can significantly reduce driver distraction, making it a fundamental tool for just about anyone.
+As you can imagine, Bluetooth integration can significantly reduce driver distraction, too, making it a fundamental tool for just about anyone.
 In fact, most states have laws that require hands-free calling while driving.

-With this in mind, let’s review the three ways you can quickly, easily, and affordably add Bluetooth functionality to your vehicle.
+With this in mind, let’s review the ways you can quickly, easily, and affordably add Bluetooth functionality to your vehicle.

 There are pros and cons to these systems.
 On the plus side, many universal kits can be easily moved from vehicle to vehicle, so if you do a lot of car swapping and don’t want to pay for multiple units, you can just take the device with you.
 Unfortunately, systems that don’t wire into your factory audio unit won’t be able to integrate with your phone’s music apps.
 And, note that mounting the device with tape could leave a nasty mark on your dashboard.

-Option 2: Aftermarket audio units
+Aftermarket audio units

 Replacing your vehicle’s head unit is a great option for those that want the greatest range of audio functionality.
 This process does require some labor, and you’ll need to embrace the “aftermarket” look of your new system, but most devices come with easy-to-follow instructions.
 With patience, common tools, and a couple hours, most people can replace their stereo system.
 Don’t want the hassle?
 Many electronics stores offer installation for around $100.